Japanese tea ceremony: Procedures

-The chaji begins in the cool months with the laying of the charcoal fire which is used to heat the water.
-Following this, guests are served a meal in several courses accompanied by sake and followed by a small sweet (wagashi) eaten from special paper called (懐紙, kaishi), which each guest carries, often in a decorative wallet or tucked into the breast of the kimono.
-After the meal, there is a break called a (中立ち, nakadachi) during which the guests return to the waiting shelter until summoned again by the host, who uses the break to sweep the tea room, take down the scroll and replace it with a flower arrangement, open the tea room's shutters, and make preparations for serving the tea.
+The chaji begins in the cool months with the laying of the charcoal fire, which is used to heat the water.
+Following this, guests are served a meal in several courses accompanied by sake and followed by a small sweet (wagashi) eaten from special paper called (懐紙, kaishi), which each guest carries, often in a decorative wallet or tucked into the front of the kimono.
+The kaishi can also be used to wipe down equipment or clean hands, much like the use of a napkin.
+After the meal, there is a break called a (中立ち, nakadachi) during which the guests return to the waiting shelter until summoned again by the host, who uses the break to sweep the tea room, take down the scroll, and replace it with a flower arrangement, open the tea room's shutters, and make preparations for serving the tea.

 Having been summoned back to the tea room by the sound of a bell or gong rung in prescribed ways, the guests again purify themselves and examine the items placed in the tea room.
 The host then enters, ritually cleanses each utensil – including the tea bowl, whisk, and tea scoop – in the presence of the guests in a precise order and using prescribed motions, and places them in an exact arrangement according to the particular temae procedure being performed.
 When the preparation of the utensils is complete, the host prepares thick tea.

 Bows are exchanged between the host and the guest receiving the tea.
-The guest then bows to the second guest, and raises the bowl in a gesture of respect to the host.
-The guest rotates the bowl to avoid drinking from its front, takes a sip, and compliments the host on the tea.
+The guest then bows to the second guest and raises the bowl in a gesture of respect to the host.
+The guest turns the bowl slightly as to not drink from the side facing the host, takes a sip, and compliments the host on the tea.
 After taking a few sips, the guest wipes clean the rim of the bowl and passes it to the second guest.
 The procedure is repeated until all guests have taken tea from the same bowl; each guest then has an opportunity to admire the bowl before it is returned to the host, who then cleanses the equipment and leaves the tea room.

 The host then rekindles the fire and adds more charcoal.
 This signifies a change from the more formal portion of the gathering to the more casual portion, and the host will return to the tea room to bring in a smoking set (タバコ盆, tabako-bon) and more confections, usually higashi, to accompany the thin tea, and possibly cushions for the guests' comfort.

 The host will then proceed with the preparation of an individual bowl of thin tea to be served to each guest.
-While in earlier portions of the gathering conversation is limited to a few formal comments exchanged between the first guest and the host, in the usucha portion, after a similar ritual exchange, the guests may engage in casual conversation.
+In more formal ceremonies, conversation is limited to a few formal exchanges between the first guest and the host during the earlier portions of the gathering, while in the usucha portion, after a similar ritual exchange, the guests may engage in more casual conversation.